 Post 16 Mathematics - current landscape

-New AS and A levels in Mathematics and Further Mathematics are being introduced in England for first teaching from September 2017.
-These are designed to follow on from the new mathematics GCSE which will be first examined in Summer 2017.
+New AS and A levels in Mathematics and Further Mathematics were introduced in England for first teaching from September 2017.
+These were designed to follow on from the new mathematics GCSE which was first examined in Summer 2017.

 AS and A levels in mathematics

-September 2017 will see the first teaching of the new linear mathematics AS and A level.
+September 2017 saw the first teaching of the new linear mathematics AS and A level.
 The AS level examination does not count towards the A level grade anymore.

-The new A level specification require students to study common content comprising of pure mathematics, statistics and mechanics no matter which examination board is used.
-The first A level nad AS Level examinations will take place in summer 2018.
+The new A level specification requires students to study common content comprising of pure mathematics, statistics and mechanics no matter which examination board is used.
+The first A level and AS Level examinations took place in summer 2018.

 AS and A levels in further mathematics

-September 2017 will also see the first teaching of the new linear further mathematics AS and A level.
+September 2017 also saw the first teaching of the new linear further mathematics AS and A level.
 Students can study further mathematics if they have already sat the A level mathematics examination or intend to do so in the same sitting as A level mathematics.

 The AS level examination does not count towards the A level grade.
-The first of the new AS level examinations takes place in the summer of 2018.
+The first of the new AS level examinations took place in the summer of 2018.